 - data collection and organizing,

 - metadata production,

 - data reusing.

-Training in RDM can be integrated into standard seminars or courses, independent training sessions, individual guidance, or online guides.
+Training in RDM can be integrated into standard seminars or courses, individual guidance, online guides, or independent training sessions such as the 69990-E Open science and Research data management (RDM) doctoral course in Moodle.
 Teachers can order our services when needed.
 We will customize the training in cooperation with the teacher to fit the need for the particular seminar or course.

-If you have questions concerning ethical guidelines and ethical review, contact Hanken's Research Integrity Advisor: Anu Helkkula, email@example.com.
-See Ethical principles and Ethical review in LibGuide on RDM.
+If you have questions concerning ethical guidelines and ethical review, contact Hanken's Research Integrity Advisor (email@example.com).

 More detailed information about RDM, see the LibGuide on Research data management (RDM).